vercel/next.js/examples/radix-ui/README.md

-# Radix-ui Example
+# Radix UI Example

-This example showcases a few basic Radix-UI components
+This example showcases a few basic Radix UI components

 ## Deploy your own